EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 ## LoadGraph

-These programs load a graph in main memory as:
+These programs read a graph and store it in memory as:

 * a list of edges;
 * an adjacency matrix;